-The Smith Machine Bench Press is a very popular machine used in gyms to work the pectoral muscles (chest).
-One of the reasons the Smith Machine is a popular for working the chest is because having a quick adjustment to the bench, the machine can be used to hit all parts of the chest (upper, middle and lower).
-The Smith Machine is also a favorite chest exercise for many because the Smith Machine has built in safety guards that can be used to serve as your own spotter.
-This will enable you to push yourself further than you might otherwise by adding heavier weight or going for additional reps.
+The Smith Machine Bench Press is an excellent way to isolate your pectoral muscles (chest).
+One of the reasons I like the Smith Machine is I can quickly work my entire chest.
+Because I can adjust the bench under the bar and maintain the same weight, I can use the machine to hit all parts of the chest (upper, middle and lower), through rapidly working from the incline, flat, to decline.
+Additionally, the Smith Machine is also nice if you are lifting alone, the machine has built-in safety guards that can be used to serve as your spotter.
+Since you have a built-in spotter, you can push yourself further than you might otherwise by adding heavier weight or going for additional reps.

 Smith Machine Bench Press Summary

-- Main Muscle(s) Worked: Chest; Pectoralis Major, Sternal
+- Primary Muscles Worked: Chest; Pectoralis Major and Sternal

 - Pectoralis Major, Sternal